-The Jane Plan diet is popular with many because of its convenient delivery service.
-This means you can’t be tempted by treats when you do the shopping because your meals come straight to your door!
+Jane Plan’s weight loss programme is popular with many because of its convenient delivery service.
+This means you can’t be tempted by treats when you do the shopping because your meals come straight to your door.

 What is the Jane Plan Diet?

-The Jane Plan diet was developed by nutritionist and weight-loss expert, Jane Michell.
-Jane actually started out by creating meals for friends (from Waitrose ingredients, no less!) when she realised there was a gap in the market for easy, yet healthy and wholesome diet food that would help people reach their ideal weight.
+Inspired by this, in 2010 Jane started out by creating meals for friends (from Waitrose ingredients, no less!).
+Before realising there was a gap in the market for easy, yet healthy and wholesome diet food that would help people reach their ideal weight.

 What do you get with Jane Plan?